A 60-Year Marriage Inspired This Art Show

-The influential artist (and creator of New York Magazine’s 50th-anniversary issue cover) Alex Katz has a solo exhibition dedicated to his wife and long-time muse, Ada, a former research biologist and Fulbright scholar.
-Featuring colorful paintings of Ada rendered in stainless or enamel-coated steel, “Cut Outs” is Katz’s latest work in a series that has been ongoing since 1959.
+The influential artist (and creator of New York Magazine’s 50th-anniversary issue cover) Alex Katz has a solo exhibition featuring his wife and long-time muse, Ada, a former research biologist and Fulbright scholar.
+With colorful paintings of Ada rendered in stainless or enamel-coated steel, “Cut Outs” is Katz’s latest work in a series that has been ongoing since 1959.
 It closes at Paul Kasmin Gallery on April 12.

 Katz has modeled his painted cutouts on friends from New York’s art and literary world like photographer Rudolph Burckhardt, painter Jane Freilicher, and poet Frank O’Hara.
 Ada, who appears in almost every work in the new show, has been Katz’s greatest inspiration for decades.
 When they met at one of his show openings in 1957, she had studied tumor genetics as a Fulbright scholar in Milan, and was working at the Sloan-Kettering Institute for Cancer Research in New York.
 He painted his first portrait of her that year, and they married four months after meeting, in 1958.
 “We didn’t take pictures of each other,” she once told the New York Times of their life together.
 “He painted.”